Working in Riyadh?

 Even before moving to Riyadh, you will obviously know that the country’s prosperity is largely founded on oil.
-The Kingdom of Saudi Arabia is a leading member of the OPEC – no wonder, since it’s also the country with the largest oil reserves worldwide!
+The Kingdom of Saudi Arabia is currently a leading member of the OPEC – no wonder, since it’s also the country with one of the largest oil reserves worldwide!
 The petrochemical industry accounts for 45% of the GDP, 80% of the state’s budgeted revenues, almost 90% of all exports, and 90% of the earnings from the export sector.

 In stark contrast to big business, the local Saudi economy is often dominated by small and mid-sized enterprises, frequently run by family members.
 Such family-owned SMEs working in Riyadh and other major cities are mostly active in trade.
 Since the desert nation has only a tiny agricultural sector and little industry other than petroleum, it needs to import lots of food, textiles, vehicles, and machinery.
 Thus, commerce and marketing seem a logical choice.
 Following the construction boom in Saudi Arabia over the last few years, the construction industry has thrived.
 Given that oil prices have been dropping, the growth in the construction industry has helped to continue to drive Saudi Arabia’s economic growth, while also helping to boost local business.

 Working in Riyadh is in some ways an anomaly since the urban economy is not dominated by the oil industry.
 As the capital, it is the seat of numerous government institutions and the public sector is the biggest employer.
 Most employees working in Riyadh’s ministries and other government offices are Saudis.
 Where does that leave the many foreign residents working in Riyadh?